nishantapatil3/JvisionDecoderToInfluxdb/README.md

 Jvision OpenConfig decoder to InfluxDB writer Interfaced with Grafana as Analytics Collector

 ## Getting Started
-This project is a telemetry service made for real time metrics analysis of Jvision-QFX servers.
-These servers run a GRPC(General Remote Procedure Calling)-server program that collects metrics and forwards to its subscribed GRPC-clients.
+This project is a telemetry service made for real time metric analysis of Jvision-QFX servers.
+These servers run a GRPC(General Remote Procedure Calling)-server program that collects metrics and forwards it to its subscribed GRPC-clients.

 GRPC-server are configured to communicate by a global standard protocol called GPB(Google protocol buffer) that defines communication in OpenConfig format.